 - Store credit cards can't be used at other retailers.

-- Interest rates are often higher than major credit cards and retailer branded major credit cards.
+- Interest rates are often higher than other credit cards..

-- Credit limits are usually lower than major credit cards.
+- Credit limits are usually lower than other credit cards.

 - Redemption might not be in cash back, but in store credit.